Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Topic: **/indicator/index:{symbol0},{symbol1}...**

-Subscribe to this topic to obtain the index price for the margin trading.
+Subscribe to this topic to get the index price for the margin trading.

 ```json
 {